MagForceSeven/Starfire/StarfireMessenger/README.md

 ### Editor

-There is currently nothing in this module, it is a placeholder for future features.
-This is a placeholder for future features that need this module type.
+There is currently nothing in this module, it is a placeholder for future features that need this module type.